Liu-group/liu-group.github.io/_posts/2021-9-15-math-books.md

 * Linear equations are solved with LU decomposition.

 After reading the source codes, I got questions like:
-* *Why is SCF never solved with simple iterations?
-But with DIIS?*
+* Why is SCF never solved with simple iterations?
+But with DIIS?
-* *What are DIIS, Davidson, CG algorithms?*
+* What are DIIS, Davidson, CG algorithms?
+What are their advantages?
-* *What do the LAPACK function names stand for?
-What are the underlying algorithms?*
+* What do the LAPACK function names stand for?
+What are the underlying algorithms?
-* *What is a preconditioner?*
+* What is a preconditioner?

 Obviously, the linear algebra methods used in modern quantum chemistry codes are different from what we learned from undergraduate-level linear algebra courses.